 To take stock of efforts by countries to have and use sub-national data, the ICPD25 Nairobi Summit had a dedicated session on the use of data for development planning at the sub-national levels.

-Dr Bernard Onyango, Senior Knowledge Translation Scientist at AFIDEP moderated this session that had the following panelists: Mr Saitoti Torome, Permanent Secretary, State Department of National Treasury and Planning in Kenya; Mr Charles Banda, Director, Department of Population Development in the Ministry of National Development Planning in Zambia; and Professor Alfred Agwanda, Associate Professor at the Population Studies and Rsearch Institute at the University of Nairobi, Kenya.
+Dr Bernard Onyango, Senior Knowledge Translation Scientist – AFIDEP, moderated this session, which had the following panelists: Mr Saitoti Torome, Permanent Secretary, State Department of National Treasury and Planning in Kenya; Mr Charles Banda, Director, Department of Population Development in the Ministry of National Development Planning in Zambia; and Professor Alfred Agwanda, Associate Professor at the Population Studies and Research Institute at the University of Nairobi, Kenya.

 Mr Saitoti Torome said that among key challenges is that it is difficult to get some datasets at the lowest levels, compounded by the fact that data is periodical and expensive to collect.
 He however noted that in addition to the national census conducted every ten years, there are other complimentary data collection surveys such as the comprehensive household budget surveys that help to determine poverty levels.
 These surveys have helped to inform development of an equalisation fund that is given to marginalised regions to implement specific projects to do with health, water provision, and other areas that the communities identify as areas of need.

 Mr Torome pointed out that since Kenya embarked on a devolved system of governance in 2010, effort has been made to align the data collected with the 47 counties and their development plan.
 “We used to have statistical abstracts at the national level but now these are also available at the county level and are important in helping the private sector make investment decisions,” he said.